buildthenmarket/Personal-Finance/Accounting/Balance Sheet.md

     -   Cash on hand (physical currency)
     -   Demand deposits (checking accounts)
     -   Highly liquid, short-term investments that can be easily converted to cash.

+think your venmo account balance or your paypal / cash app, etc